Likhithsai2580/LOIC/README.md

 and **be sure to remove "start" from the END of the topic**, if it exists, as well.

 Take a look at the source code for more details.

+## NEW ATTACK METHODS

+LOIC now includes new attack methods incorporating the latest techniques, such as advanced HTTP/2 flooding and DNS amplification.

+### HTTP/2 Flooding

+HTTP/2 flooding is a more efficient and effective method for performing DDoS attacks.
+It leverages the features of the HTTP/2 protocol to overwhelm the target server.

+### DNS Amplification

+DNS amplification is a type of DDoS attack that exploits the functionality of open DNS resolvers to overwhelm a target server with a large amount of traffic.

+## HOW TO USE NEW METHODS

+To use the new attack methods, you can select them from the method dropdown in the LOIC interface.
+The available options are:

+- HTTP2: For HTTP/2 flooding
+- DNSAmplification: For DNS amplification

+You can also control these methods via IRC commands as described above.